Think Ahead When Packing Your Luggage And Avoid Extra Costs

 Luckily I was able to pick up a relatively decent backpack for $5.00 at Wal-mart which allowed me to fill it up and use as my carry on.

 More planning on my part and leaving some stuff behind next time will ensure I won’t run into this issue again.

-It is common for most people though especially when kids are involved to pack more than you will need for your trip so don’t fear you won’t have enough just plan packing wisely.
+It is common for most people though especially when kids are involved to pack more than needed.

-Remember as well not to wrap presents you are travelling with as the airline will unwrap them all if your bags are opened for further screening.
+An important tip to remember is to not wrap presents you are travelling with as the airline will unwrap them all if your bags are opened for further screening.